9spokes/open-platform-docs/source/includes/connections/_index.md

 | **company** | Path     | *string* | The ID of the company          |
 | **app**     | Form     | *string* | The name of the App to connect |

+The `authorize_url` key in the response should be used to redirect the user agent.

 ## List Connections

 > Fetch all connections for company ID `9091a260-1292-4874-bbe5-3693a341d332`